 Most people only scan websites.
 It’s clear when browsing anonymous session recordings and that’s the case for every type of site, even the content-heavy ones.

 So how do you optimise your site to appeal to the 12-second attention span without leaving anything out?
 How do you make sure visitors don’t miss the important part when scanning your website?

 A clear, logical visual hierarchy is the key.
 Elements that help structure your content properly are:

 Here’s how we utilised most of them on one of our old landing pages:

 It’s no coincidence that the most effective landing pages have little to no external links.
 The more choice, the less clear the customer journey becomes.
 Focusing on fewer tasks increases their completion rate.

 Eye-catching animations and designs are good (and even necessary) for some industries but most business websites are best left with a minimalist design.

 The current generation is in a hurry.
 We don’t have the time for subtlety.
-If people search for something and your website takes more than a couple of seconds to comprehend, they’re going back to Google search results page and visit your competition.
+If people search for something and your website takes more than a couple of seconds to comprehend, they’re going back to the Google search results page and visiting your competition.